wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/dyn365-field-service/identify-exceptions-with-connected-field-service/includes/2-connect-to-a-device.md

 #### Task 1: Create and register the device
 In this task, you'll create and register a new customer asset.

-1. Go to the Connected Field Service hub.
+1. Go to the Connected Field Resource Service hub.

     ![Field Resource Hub](../media/1-ie-unit2.png)